-The Windows Server Insiders Team has released a new build for those running the new Windows Server Insider Preview.
+The Windows Server Insiders Team has released a mew LTSC build for those running the new Windows Server Insider Preview.
 What’s new in this build?

-What’s New in Build 17079 for Windows Server
+What’s New in Windows Server vNext LTSC Build 17623

 Another build from the Insider team for Fast ring Insiders.
 This time, they are preparing for the release of the Fall Creators Update, version 1709.